Zero downtime database migrations

 If you just remove the column, well, this is not reversible and you can't rollback as the data will have been deleted.

-The idea is simple: don't delete it just yet.
-Just rename the column to "mycolumnnamedeprecated27062014" and boom, you can rollback!
+It's simple: don't delete it just yet - just rename the column to "ZZZ_my_column_deprecated_20201007" and boom, you can rollback!
+ZZZ also means it won't show first, and is easy to find.

 I hope that will help you to get your deployment process as frictionless as possible.